jamesa-gentrack/platform-demo-notification/README.md

 2. mobile/App/Android -  A sample Android application that registers and receives bill ready notifications and displays a bill statement.

 ### Sign up a Taplytics account
 1. Add a new APP.
-Then follow the instructions to set up the Taplytics SDK integration in the Android project.
+Then follow the instructions to set up the Taplytics SDK integration in the Android project. *Note*: A google account is required to set up [Google Push Certificates](https://taplytics.com/docs/guides/push-notifications/google-push-certificates).

-2. Obtain the SDK/API keys for the application from `Open Settings/Project Settings`.
+2. Obtain the SDK/API keys for the APP from `Open Settings/Project Settings` on Taplytics.

  * For Android App: `TAPLYTICS ISO/ANDROID SDK KEY` and `TAPLYTICS ISO/ANDROID URL SCHEME`
  * For webhook: `TAPLYTICS REST API PRIVATE KEY`